ghend99/School-app/Readme.md

 2. Enter the "full-name" of the student you want to message.
 3. Provide a brief subject of the message (this will appear on the message output).
 4. Write out the message and click the submit button.
+5. You must be logged into an account to send a message and the reciever must exist in the localstorage.

 ### Providing a timetable